getflywheel/local-addon-image-optimizer/README.md

 `yarn build-main`

-Or the renderer thread code with
+Or the renderer thread code with:

 `yarn build-renderer` or `yarn watch-renderer`